aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Ahoneynation.md

 - In the honey throw move, the amount of frames each projectile takes to reach its target changes to 21.0 frames from 23.5 frames

 ## Move selection
-5 moves are possible:
+4 moves are possible:

 1. A single target punch attack
 2. A single target honey throw that may hit multiple times and summon new [Abomihoney](Abomihoney.md) enemies
-3. Braces themselves to set `charge` to 2
+3. Prepares themselves for a big attack by setting `charge` to 2
 4. A party wide jump attack

-Move 4 is always used (and only used) if `basestate` isn't 0 (`Idle`).
-NOTE: This is assumed to be the case after move 3 was performed last actor turn since this one ultimately changes the `basestate` away from 0 (`Idle`) meaning it is assumed that move 4 will only be used when move 3 was the last move performed.
-It doesn't seem to be possible under normal gameplay to get into a false positive.
+Move 4 is always used (and only used) if `basestate` isn't 0 (`Idle`) meaning move 3 was performed last actor turn.

-Move 1, 2 and 3 usage are determined from odds which changes when [HPPercent](../../Actors%20states/HPPercent.md) is 0.6 or less.
-However, move 2 and 3 have additional requirements that if failed when selecting the move, move 1 will be performed instead.
-Here are the odds and requirements"
+As for other moves, the decision of which moves to use is based on odds, but the odds changes when [HPPercent](../../Actors%20states/HPPercent.md) is 0.6 or less.
+Move 2 and 3 have additional requirements that if failed when selecting the move, move 1 will be performed instead.
+Here are the odds and requirements:

 |Move|Odds when [HPPercent](../../Actors%20states/HPPercent.md) floored > 0.6|Odds when [HPPercent](../../Actors%20states/HPPercent.md) <= 0.6|Additional requirments|
 |---:|----|----|----|